HimanshuMohanty-Git24/KhataGPT/frontend/README.md

-# KathaGPT Frontend
+# KhataGPT Frontend

-React-based frontend for the KathaGPT document analysis system.
+React-based frontend for the KhataGPT document analysis system.
 This application provides an intuitive interface for uploading, analyzing and chatting with documents using Google's Gemini AI.

 ## Technology Stack